 The most famous of the three visionary men, Edison, developed the world’s first practical light bulb in the late 1870s, then began building a system for producing and distributing electricity so businesses and homes could use his new invention.
 He opened his first power plant, in New York City, in 1882.
-Two years later, Tesla, a young Serbian engineer, immigrated to America and went to work for Edison.
+Two years later, Tesla, a young engineer from Croatia, immigrated to America and went to work for Edison.
 Tesla helped improve Edison’s DC generators while also attempting to interest his boss in an AC motor he’d been developing; however, the Wizard of Menlo Park, a firm supporter of DC, claimed AC had no future.
 Tesla quit his job in 1885 and a few years later received a number of patents for his AC technology.
 In 1888, he sold his patents to industrialist George Westinghouse, whose Westinghouse Electric Company had quickly become an Edison competitor.

 READ MORE: When Thomas Edison Turned Night into Day